Seasonal Jobs in Norway

-Norway has one of the best standards of living in the world and although it is a small country in comparison to others in Europe, there are lots of jobs available for internationals in a range of industries.
-Whether you are looking for a casual seasonal position or would like to secure a professional job in places like Oslo and Bergen our guide to working in Norway will be able to help you.
+Norway has one of the best standards of living in the world and although it is a small country in comparison to others in Europe, there are lots of jobs available in a range of industries.
+Whether you are looking for a casual seasonal position or would like to secure a professional job in places like Oslo and Bergen, our guide to working in Norway will be able to help.

 Norway is a spectacular country to work abroad and there are so many reasons why you might want to apply.
 You can choose from cosmopolitan cities, beautiful tranquil rural towns or experience life of the coast.
 Norway has a population of around 5 million people, there is a strong economy and a great working environment.

 There is a low level of unemployment in Norway at around 3% and local people enjoy a good standard of education so job hunting can be competitive especially if you lack experience or don't speak Norwegian.
 If the idea of living and working in Norway appeals to you, there are skilled and unskilled jobs throughout Norway for summer and year round.

 Where to Seek Employment

 You can find work throughout the country in places like: